RaviTambade/TFLNodeJS/notes/javascript/controlstatement.md

-## Javascript  Control statement
+# Mastering Control in JavaScript — *The Flow of the Code Kingdom*

-Control flow in JavaScript refers to the order in which statements are executed based on certain conditions or loops.
-JavaScript provides several control flow statements to manage the flow of execution within your code.
-Here's an overview of the essential control flow statements in JavaScript:
+> “Every tale needs decisions.
+Every path needs choices.
+In the land of JavaScript, control statements are the magic spells that decide **what happens next**.”

-### 1. Conditional Statements:
+## 📜 1: The Fork in the Road — **Conditional Statements**

-#### a. `if` Statement:
+### 🧭 a.
+The `if` Statement — *The Wise Gatekeeper*

-Executes a block of code if a specified condition is true.
+> “When you stand at a crossroads, someone must ask: ‘Which path should we take?’
+That someone is `if`.”

 ```javascript
 let num = 10;

 if (num > 0) {
     console.log("Positive");
 } else if (num === 0) {